Azincourt Energy (CVE:AAZ) Stock Price Down 20% – Should You Sell?

-Shares of Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) were down 20% on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
+Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) shares dropped 20% during trading on Thursday .
+The company traded as low as C$0.02 and last traded at C$0.02.
 Approximately 2,605,771 shares changed hands during mid-day trading, an increase of 162% from the average daily volume of 993,730 shares.
 The stock had previously closed at C$0.03.

 About Azincourt Energy